 Soak in the sun at Salty Brine State Beach

 Just down the sand from Roger Wheeler State Beach sits teeny-tiny Salty Brine State Beach, sometimes referred to as Galilee Beach.
 This beach stretches for only 100 yards and can fill up quickly.
-If you’re not an early riser, plan to come by in the afternoon, when the morning beach-goers have begun to pack up.

 The gentle waves and warm water found here are enjoyable to all, and the sights of fishing boats and other ships make a picture-perfect backdrop that’s just as cute as this spot’s name.
 Near stores and restaurants, Salty Brine is a great choice if you want to grab a bite after your time in the sun and sand.